RandomFractals/ChicagoCrimes/notebooks/README.md

 ## all-chicago-crime-charts.ipynb

-This notebook loads large Chicago crime data set (~1.4Gb of raw data, ~190Mb compressed) with all crimes data recorded since 2001 to present (August 2017).
+This notebook loads large Chicago crimes dataset (~1.4Gb of raw data, ~219Mb compressed) with all crimes data recorded since 2001 to present (August 2017).

 A variety of matplotlib charts in this notebook show decline of Chicago crime over time,